sillsm/cryptoregs/chapters/_chapter2_sec_howey/007_peirce_proposed_safeharbor.md

 # SEC Commissioner Peirce Proposed Safe Harbor – Time-limited Exemption for Tokens.
 --------------------------------------------------------------------------------
 Potential Proposed Securities Act Rule 195.
 Time-limited exemption for Tokens.[^peirceproposal]

-[^PeirceProposal]: "Proposed Safe Harbor – Time-limited Exemption for Tokens."
+[^peirceProposal]: "Proposed Safe Harbor – Time-limited Exemption for Tokens."
 (April 11, 2021), _available at_
     (https://github.com/CommissionerPeirce/SafeHarbor2.0/blob/main/README.md)

 ***This potential safe harbor is not a rule, regulation, or statement of the Securities and Exchange Commission.
 It cannot be relied on.
 It does not necessarily reflect the views of the Securities and Exchange Commission or my fellow Commissioners.***

-## Proposed Securities Act Rule 195.
-Time-limited exemption for Tokens.
+**Proposed Securities Act Rule 195.
+Time-limited exemption for Tokens.**

 ***Preliminary Notes:***